Why I Will Never Eat a Watermelon Again

 Yiannis came back, all smiles, he jumped into the cab and we were on the road again.

-Yiannis had been through this before; he had an enormous stash of Greek cigarettes and ouzo in the back, used to bribe customs and border control!
+Yiannis had been through this before; he had an enormous stash of Greek cigarettes and bottles of ouzo in the back, used to bribe customs and border control!

 Why I didn’t leave there and then and head back to Corinth, I’ll never know.